antropia-studio/antropia.studio/src/content/drafts/the-8-hour-myth.md

 #### Context and Privilege

-I need to be transparent here: this is a reflection of my personal experience, and I'm acutely aware that my answer to the question of working hours comes from a specific context.
-Age, life stage, family situation, economic realities—all these factors shape what's possible for each of us.
+This is a reflection of my personal experience, and I'm acutely aware that my answer to the question of working hours comes from a specific context.
+Age, life stage, family situation, economic realities — all these factors shape what's possible for each of us.

 I can experiment with working less because I'm in a privileged position.
 I have a comfortable life without immediate financial urgencies.
 My loved ones won't suffer if this experiment fails.
 Not everyone has this luxury, and I don't want